Skip to content

 Preserved: structural/presentational elements, class, id, data-*, aria-*, role, scoped <style>, safe src/href.

-Stripped: <script>, <iframe>, <object>, <embed>, <form>, all on* event attributes, javascript: URIs, document wrapper elements.
+Stripped: <script>, <iframe>, <object>, <embed>, <form>, all on* event attributes, javascript:/vbscript: URIs, document wrapper elements.

 All runtime implementations must pass the sanitizer conformance suite.

-When multiple fragments target the same slot:
+When multiple fills target the same slot:

 1. Sort by priority descending (higher renders first)

-2. Break ties alphabetically by fragment id
+2. Break ties alphabetically by mod name

 Fragments are inert templates.
 All dynamic behavior routes through the sandbox: